pryley/site-reviews/readme.txt

 == Frequently Asked Questions ==

 = How do I use Site Reviews? =
 Use the provided shortcodes, widgets, and blocks on your website.
-Make sure to view the screenshots below and read the included documentation (once you have installed the plugin).
+Make sure to view the screenshots above and read the Documentation page included in the plugin menu (once installed).

 = I need help with something else =
 All documentation can be found in the "Documentation" page of the plugin.
+If you question is not answered there, please create a new topic in the WordPress support forum.

 == Screenshots ==